DipadityaDas/CEPH-Cluster/README.md

 Create the SG with three inbound rules
 1. SSH         -   22 - My IP (For Secure Communication)
 2. Custom TCP  - 8443 - Any IPv4 (Dashboard)
+3. Custom TCP  - 3000 - Grafana Dashboard
-3. All traffic -  All - Self-Source (For all the servers to communicate with each other)
+4. All traffic -  All - Self-Source (For all the servers to communicate with each other)
 ---

 ## Step 3: Provision the EC2-Instance